Chrissa2009/change-ai/frontend-changeiq/README.md

-# Frontend - ChangeIQ
+# Frontend - ChangeAI

-This repository contains the frontend code for ChangeIQ, a project developed for the Microsoft Hackathon 2025.
+This repository contains the frontend code for ChangeAI, a project developed for the Microsoft Hackathon 2025.

 ## Getting Started